World Cup 2018 semi-finals: full fixture guide for the BBC and ITV matches

 Everything you need to know about the two games – dates, times and live TV coverage details for every match

-After the quarter-finals only four teams will be left fighting for the World Cup 2018 title, with the sides now facing off in the penultimate round.
+After the quarter-finals only four teams are left fighting for the World Cup 2018 title, with the sides now facing off in the penultimate round.
 Which two countries will go through to the final?

 As per the last round, The BBC and ITV will share coverage of the semi-final matches, with the broadcasters deciding between them which matches they will air once all the fixtures are confirmed.

-We can say, however, that if England make it through to the semis, the match is extremely likely to air on ITV, with the broadcaster having first dibs of games.
+We can say, however, now that the England v Croatia match will air on ITV, with the broadcaster having first dibs of games.

 Here’s everything you need to know…